b-vennes/tyrian-mill.g8/src/main/g8/README.md

 ## Supported Build Tools

 Tyrian works equally well with sbt or Mill.
-Most of the examples are given in sbt, and this g8 template uses sbt too.
+Most of the examples are given in sbt, but this g8 template uses Mill.
 However there is a [Mill example](https://github.com/PurpleKingdomGames/tyrian/tree/main/examples/mill) project that serves as a good starting point.